teiband/SURP/docs/index.md

 ## Description

-The dataset contains motions and forces of human surface processing demonstrations.
+The dataset contains videos, motions, and forces of human surface processing demonstrations.
-Each subject used a powered sanding tool to process different geometries.
+Each subject used a powered sanding tool to process different geometries as shown below.

 ### Box